 All K-12 art students will use sketchbook processes and keep a sketchbook/journal and portfolio.
 In grades K-5, individual grades are not assigned to weighted grade categories.
 All grades are of equal weight.
-Each 9-weeks the final grade should include grades from each category.
-All students in credit bearing art classes will take a final exam each semester.
+Each 9-weeks the quarter grade should include grades from each category.
+All students in credit bearing art classes will take a final exam at the end of the year.
 Portfolio submissions (such as IB or AP) may count as part or all of the performance.

-Elementa ary Category Weight Examples Sketchbook, Class Work, And Projects 100% All grades are of equal weight Sketchbook: • Observational drawings • Warm ups • Thumbnails and preparatory sketches • Notes, reflections, research, technical exercised written responses • Independent development of ideas Class Work: • Productivity (not participation or behavior) based on the 8 studio habits of mind • Intermediate progress on project requirements, performance goals or project benchmarks Projects: • Final performance assessment for a completed assignment Middle and Hig gh School Category Weight Examples Sketchbook 25% Observational drawings Warm ups Thumbnails and preparatory sketches Notes, reflections, research, technical exercises and written responses of independent development of ideas Classwork 25% Productivity (not participation or behavior) based on the 8 studio habits of mind Intermediate progress on project requirements, performance goals or project benchmarks Projects 35% Final performance assessment for a completed assignment Exam 10% All exams will be comprised of 2 parts: Oral/written (such as commentary, self-critique, multiple choice, artist statement, description of idea development and process) Performance (such as problem-based assessment, culminating mixed media, application of technical process or skills) Quizzes 5% May be oral, written or performance section of the second semester final exam.
+count as part or all of the performance.
+Elementary Category Weight Examples Sketchbook, Class Work, And Projects 100% All grades are of equal weight Sketchbook: Observational drawings Warm ups Thumbnails and preparatory sketches Notes, reflections, research, technical exercised written responses Independent development of ideas Class Work: Productivity (not participation or behavior) based on the 8 studio habits of mind Intermediate progress on project requirements, performance goals or project benchmarks Projects: Final performance assessment for a completed assignment Middle and High gh School Category Weight Examples Observational drawingsWarm ups Sketchbook 25% Warm ups Thumbnails and preparatory sketches Notes, reflections, research, technical exercises and written responses of independent development of ideas Sketchbook Classwork 25% Thumbnails and preparatory sketches Notes, reflections, research, technical exercises and written responses of independent development of ideas Productivity (not participation or behavior) based on the 8 studio habits of mind Intermediate progress on project requirements, performance goals or project benchmarks Thumbnails and preparatory sketches Notes, reflections, research, technical exercises and written responses of independent development of ideas Productivity (not participation or behavior) based on the 8 studio habits of mind Intermediate progress on project requirements, performance goals or project Classwork 25% Thumbnails and preparatory sketches Notes, reflections, research, technical exercises and written responses of independent development of ideas Productivity (not participation or behavior) based on the 8 studio habits of mind Intermediate progress on project requirements, performance goals or project benchmarks Final performance assessment